 Wondering what to do in the snow other than build a snowman and go sledding?
-Here are 101 fun things to do in the snow
+Here are 101 fun snow games and activities.

 1. Blow bubbles!
 Watch them freeze in the air if it’s below 32 degrees Fahrenheit.

-2. Follow these instructions on how to make your own snowshoes and go for a hike!
+2. Get crafty and make your own snowshoes and go for a hike!

 3. No two snowflakes look the same.
 Grab a black piece of construction paper and a magnifying glass, carefully catch snowflakes on the paper, and observe their fascinating details with a magnifying glass.